 - Dress Code

-While there are no specific requirements for the type of clothing, it is required that shirts, shorts or pants, and suitable shoes for golf (for care of the greens) be worn at all times.
+While there are no specific requirements for the type of clothing, it is required that shirts, shorts or pants, and suitable shoes for golf (for care of the greens and player safety) be worn at all times.

 - Soft Spikes